Challenges Of Managing Bipolar Anger

 While more research is needed in this area, the authors of this study propose that feelings of anger can be an “important target for early recognition of illness and intervention” for people with this mental health condition.

 Anything that can trigger bipolar flare-ups can lead to bipolar anger.
-Everyone’s triggers are different, but some may include stress, seasonal changes, sleep disturbances, substance use, and significant life changes, like the death of a loved one or the end of a relationship.
-It may also be worth noting that depressive, manic, and hypomanic episodes do not always have a trigger and can occur seemingly at random.
+Everyone is different, but some contributors to bipolar anger may include stress, seasonal changes, sleep disturbances, substance use, and significant life changes, like the death of a loved one or the end of a relationship.
+It may also be worth noting that depressive, manic, and hypomanic episodes do not always have a specific cause and can occur seemingly at random.

 Anger management strategies